Saif al-Adel: 2003 Riyadh bombing

 Al-Adel and Saad bin Laden were implicated in the 12 May 2003 suicide bombing in Riyadh, Saudi Arabia.
 In May 2003, then-State Department official Ryan Crocker provided information on the upcoming attack to Iranian officials, who apparently took no action.
-However, according to Saad's family and an interrogation of former al-Qaeda spokesman Sulaiman Abu Ghaith, Saad and al-Adel were being held prisoner in Iran when the attack took place.
-In 2004, he published a "terrorist manual" entitled The Base of the Vanguard, an Arabic pun on the phrases al-Qaeda ("the base") and the Vanguards of Conquest.
+However, according to Saad's family and an interrogation of former Al-Qaeda spokesman Sulaiman Abu Ghaith, Saad and Al-Adel were being held prisoner in Iran when the attack took place.
+In 2004, he published a "terrorist manual" entitled The Base of the Vanguard, an Arabic pun on the phrases Al-Qaeda ("the base") and the Vanguards of Conquest.

-Al-Adel was a key source in a 2005 book on al-Qaeda's global strategy by the journalist Fouad Hussein.
+Al-Adel was a key source in a 2005 book on Al-Qaeda's global strategy by the journalist Fouad Hussein.

-Al-Adel is a leader of al-Qaeda in Iran, according to American security expert Seth Jones.
+Al-Adel is a leader of Al-Qaeda in Iran, according to American security expert Seth Jones.

 Current location

-According to multiple Western news agencies, Saif al-Adel is currently based in Iran since the 2000s.
-Following the U.S. invasion of Afghanistan, Saif al-Adel was given secret asylum in Iran, during which he was monitored by the IRGC.
-As an ideologue who favoured engagement with Iran to jointly promote anti-American revolutions in the region, this and the constant US-led accusations of Iran and al-Qaeda's cooperation is seen as an attempt to unite their enemies into one entity, even going as far as to claim that Sayf al-Adel had a friendship with IRGC commander Qassem Soleimani when al-Qaeda was actively fighting forces under his command in Syria.
-Due to the publication of an article by al-Qaeda media Global Islamic Media Front Adel's location is speculated to have moved to Afghanistan following the Taliban takeover in 2021, since the article included a lot of praise for the newly established emirate which Adel urged all Muslims to migrate to.
+According to multiple Western news agencies, Saif Al-Adel was based in Iran since the 2000s.
+Following the U.S. invasion of Afghanistan, Saif Al-Adel was given secret asylum in Iran, during which he was monitored by the IRGC.
+As an ideologue who favoured engagement with Iran to jointly promote anti-American revolutions in the region, this and the constant US-led accusations of Iran and Al-Qaeda's cooperation are seen as an attempt to unite their enemies into one entity, even going as far as to claim that Al-Adel had a friendship with the commander of the IRGC's Quds Force, Qassem Soleimani, when Al-Qaeda-affiliated forces in Syria (such as Hurras al-Din, the Nusra Front, Jama'at Ansar al-Islam, and the Khorasan group) and Iraq (such as Al-Qaeda in Iraq/Islamic State of Iraq and Jama'at Ansar al-Islam) were actively fighting forces under his command in Syria.

 Adel has been on the FBI's list of Most Wanted Terrorists since its inception in 2001.
 The State Department's Rewards for Justice Program is offering up to US$10 million for information on his location.

 In late 2001, Adel fled Afghanistan to Iran and was detained under house arrest in Tehran.
 Later reports indicated that he was released by Iran in March 2010 in exchange for the release of Heshmatollah Attarzadeh, an Iranian diplomat kidnapped in November 2008, and made his way to northern Pakistan.
-Although Mahfouz Ould al-Walid was reported killed in a January 2002 American airstrike, it was later revealed that he fled to Iran with Adel.
+Although Mahfouz Ould Al-Walid was reported killed in a January 2002 American airstrike, it was later revealed that he fled to Iran with Adel.

 In October 2010, Der Spiegel reported that Adel was in the Waziristan region in the Federally Administered Tribal Areas between Northwest Frontier Province, Pakistan and Afghanistan.